Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 ### Why?

-The utility of diminishment will come later on, but it's a wonderful primer on working with an index.
+The utility of diminishment will come later on, but it's a wonderful primer on working with an index!

 The solution here is a primitive demonstration to show that binary follows these diminishment rules for a provided index.
 All of this has led me to posit a fundamental law -